 Also, corporations offer the strongest immunity to their owners from personal liability.
 But the expense to form a corporation is higher than LLC.

 Firstly, LLCs protect one from personal liability in most instances.
 So, personal assets will not be at risk in case the LLC faces bankruptcy or lawsuits.
-Personal assets might include vehicle, house, and savings accounts.
+Personal assets might include vehicles, houses, and savings accounts.

 Corporations can be a good alternative for medium- or higher-risk businesses.
 For instance, businesses that need to raise money.
 Also, businesses prefer C Corp that plan to “go public” or eventually be sold.

 Secondly, LLCs too can be a good option for medium- or higher-risk businesses.
 Owners with significant personal assets prefer protection.
 And some owners might want to pay a lower tax rate than they would with a corporation.

 You can also use our Venture Capital Pre Screening Assessments to evaluate your business.
 This will also help you in getting funding for your business in just 5 steps.

 So, get your business assessed on our high-end AI platform to get maximum results and funding from our global investors.
 We are one of the largest capital venture firms, come grow with us!